philipcullen93/pands-project/README.md

 - Fig 2.7.
 Petal Length shows a lot less overlap between species, particularly for Setosa where it has no overlap with other species.
 Furthermore, the is significantly less overlap between Veriscolor (green) and Virginica.
 This reinforces the idea that Petal Length is the best candidate for distinguishing between Iris species.
 - Fig 2.8.
 As with Fig 2.7., we can clearly see there is significantly less overlap.
 The three species bers are clearly represented and separated.
 Thus, Petal Width is a good candidate for separating the Iris species.

-The above observations suggest that using the Petal Length and Petal Width we can easily distinguish between the Iris species.
+The above observations suggest that using the Petal Length and Petal Width we can easily classify the Iris species.

 While Sepal Length and Sepal Width remain poor candidates, it is possible that graphing them against Petal Length and Petal Width could make them more useful for classification.